subzet/alas-native/README.md

 For installing this project, you must have installed expo in it's latest version.
 Also, you need X-Code to run an iOS simulator, or an iPhone.
 Node version is v12.

+## Know ALAS

+Check out these [slides](https://docs.google.com/presentation/d/19fQORKHi2AhjehcXukmRrlwp6CH1Lf68dzyijMJCqd4/edit?usp=sharing) to see what ALAS is up to!